 Important update: On September 4, 2019, we learned of a new email phishing attempt, whereby some of our customers reported receiving suspicious emails containing fake Sendle invoices.
 Protecting your security online is a top priority for us.
 While no Sendle customer data has been compromised, we want to be sure you are aware of the scam emails, and know how to protect yourself if you think you’ve received one.
 Learn more below.
-If you’ve received a suspicious email, please report it to our team at sendle.com/help.
+If you've received a suspicious email, get in touch with our team.

 Every day thousands of scams hit our inboxes.